13 October 2024

 The third evolution is about human social organisations.
 They are not controlled by genes.
 These organisations (for example money, countries, a football club) have a purpose on their own.
 But this is limited in scope, and not a single human being or organisation has a control over all organisations.

-In short, there is no overall purpose in the third evolution.
-This conclusion is at odd with major ideologies (Marxism, Socialism, capitalism) or dictators/monarchs powers.
-There are many people who still believe that higher powers (be it a god or big capitalist companies) are controlling the world.
-I think that this is again an intent bias showing up.
-In practice, the third evolution with complex organisations has no purpose.
-The gradual change that we see around us is still very much pregnant to us all.
-But it is not written anywhere.
+In short, there is no overall purpose in the Third Evolution.
+This conclusion is at odds with the major ideologies (Marxism, Socialism, Capitalism) and the powers of dictators/monarchs.
+There are many people who still believe that higher powers (be it a god or big capitalist corporations) control the world.
+I think this is again the intent bias showing up.
+In practice, the Third Evolution with complex organisations has no purpose.
+The gradual change we see around us is still very pregnant for all of us.
+But it is not written down anywhere.

-This is maybe what really struck Albert Camus when he wrote about the absurdity of life.
-There is simply no meaning to life.
+Perhaps this is what really struck Albert Camus when he wrote about the absurdity of life.
+Life simply has no meaning.

 By Jean Louis - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=18139299